-The accounting technology stack at US companies has changed dramatically over the last decade.
-What was once a ledger-and-spreadsheet function has become a cloud-based, integrated ecosystem of specialized platforms – and the finance professionals who work within it are expected to be fluent in the tools, not just in the accounting principles behind them.
+The accounting technology stack at US companies has changed significantly over the last decade.
+What was once a ledger-and-spreadsheet function has become a cloud-based ecosystem of specialized platforms – and finance professionals are expected to be fluent in the tools, not just the accounting principles behind them.

-For offshore finance and accounting professionals in the Philippines, India, and Latin America seeking US client engagements, tool fluency is the practical complement to GAAP knowledge.
-It's what allows you to get oriented quickly, produce work that integrates seamlessly with a client's existing systems, and add value from day one rather than day thirty.
-This guide walks through the platforms that matter most and what meaningful proficiency looks like for each.
+For global finance and accounting professionals seeking US client engagements, tool fluency is the practical complement to GAAP knowledge.
+It's what allows you to get oriented quickly, produce work that integrates with a client's existing systems, and contribute before your first close rather than after your third.

 QuickBooks: The Foundation of US SMB Accounting

-QuickBooks, developed by Intuit, is the dominant accounting platform for US small and mid-sized businesses.
-According to Intuit's own market data, QuickBooks has more than 7 million active subscribers in the US, and the platform's prevalence among businesses with under $10M in revenue makes it a near-universal requirement for offshore accountants working in the SMB space.
+QuickBooks has more than 7 million active subscribers in the US, and its prevalence among businesses with under $10M in revenue makes it a near-universal requirement for global accountants working in the SMB space.

-QBO is the cloud-based version and the fastest-growing platform in the QuickBooks family.
-Proficiency in QBO means more than knowing where the buttons are – it means being able to set up and maintain a chart of accounts aligned with US GAAP, configure bank feeds and reconcile accounts accurately, create and manage classes and locations for reporting segmentation, process journal entries and recurring transactions, run standard financial reports (P&L, Balance Sheet, Cash Flow) and customize them for management use, and troubleshoot common errors in reconciliations.
+QBO is the cloud-based version and the fastest-growing in the family.
+Real proficiency means setting up and maintaining a chart of accounts aligned with US GAAP, configuring bank feeds and reconciling accounts accurately, processing journal entries and recurring transactions, running and customizing standard financial reports, and troubleshooting common reconciliation errors – not just knowing where the buttons are.

-The QuickBooks ProAdvisor certification (offered free through Intuit) is a legitimate credential that US clients recognize.
-Many offshore accounting professionals earn it as part of onboarding to their first US client engagement.
-It signals that you've gone beyond general familiarity and been tested on the platform's full functionality.
+The QuickBooks ProAdvisor certification (free through Intuit) is a credible signal US clients recognize.
+It shows you've been tested on the platform's full functionality, not just general familiarity.

 QuickBooks Desktop

-QuickBooks Desktop (Enterprise, Pro, and Premier) remains prevalent in specific industries – manufacturing, construction, nonprofit, and professional services firms that have been using it for years and haven't migrated to cloud.
-While Intuit has been pushing users toward QBO, Desktop proficiency remains valuable for the substantial installed base that still uses it.
-The core skills are similar to QBO, with additional complexity around inventory management, job costing, and industry-specific modules.
+Desktop (Enterprise, Pro, and Premier) remains common in manufacturing, construction, nonprofit, and professional services – industries that haven't migrated to cloud.
+Core skills are similar to QBO, with additional complexity around inventory management, job costing, and industry-specific modules.

 NetSuite: The Mid-Market Standard

-Oracle NetSuite is the dominant ERP platform for mid-market US companies, typically those with annual revenue between $10M and $1B.
-It is particularly prevalent in software/SaaS, e-commerce, professional services, and PE-backed portfolio companies.
-According to Oracle, more than 37,000 organizations worldwide use NetSuite – and a significant proportion of those are US companies in the exact growth-stage and PE-backed segments that MAVI serves.
+Oracle NetSuite is the dominant ERP for mid-market US companies, typically those with $10M–$1B in annual revenue – particularly prevalent in software/SaaS, e-commerce, professional services, and PE-backed portfolio companies.

-NetSuite proficiency at a meaningful level means understanding the General Ledger module (period management, account reconciliations, journal entries), the Accounts Payable module (vendor management, bill entry, payment processing), the Accounts Receivable module (customer invoicing, cash application, collections management), Fixed Assets management (depreciation schedules, asset tracking), and Financial Reporting (SuiteAnalytics, saved searches, and standard reports).
+Meaningful proficiency means understanding the General Ledger module (period management, account reconciliations, journal entries), AP module (vendor management, bill entry, payment processing), AR module (customer invoicing, cash application, collections), Fixed Assets (depreciation schedules, asset tracking), and Financial Reporting (SuiteAnalytics, saved searches, standard reports).

 For professionals targeting Controller or Accounting Manager roles at mid-market US companies, NetSuite fluency is often the deciding factor between candidates.
-Companies that are PE-backed or have gone through a recent system implementation expect their offshore finance partners to be operational in NetSuite quickly – not to require a six-week onboarding to the platform.
+PE-backed companies and those that have recently implemented the system expect global finance partners to be operational quickly – not to need six weeks of platform onboarding.

 Bill.com: AP Automation Fluency

-Bill.com has become the standard AP automation platform for US businesses, particularly in the $5M–$250M revenue range.
-The platform handles vendor payments, approval workflows, payment scheduling, two-way sync with QuickBooks and NetSuite, and vendor bank information management.
-Understanding how to manage the Bill.com workflow – from bill receipt through payment and reconciliation – is a core competency for any offshore professional handling AP functions.
+Bill.com has become the standard AP automation platform for US businesses in the $5M–$250M revenue range – handling vendor payments, approval workflows, payment scheduling, two-way sync with QuickBooks and NetSuite, and vendor bank information management.
+Understanding the full workflow from bill receipt through payment and reconciliation is a core competency for any global professional handling AP functions.

-Beyond Bill.com, AP automation tools worth knowing include Stampli (increasingly common in tech companies), AvidXchange (prevalent in real estate and healthcare), and Coupa (common in larger mid-market companies).
+Other AP automation tools worth knowing: Stampli (common in tech companies), AvidXchange (prevalent in real estate and healthcare), and Coupa (common in larger mid-market companies).
 The underlying competency – managing an automated AP workflow with accuracy and an understanding of controls – transfers across platforms.

 Excel: Still the Universal Language of Finance

 Despite the proliferation of specialized platforms, Excel remains the universal language of US finance.
-Advanced Excel proficiency – pivot tables, VLOOKUP/XLOOKUP, SUMIFS and other complex formulas, dynamic charts, and the basics of financial modeling – is a baseline expectation for any professional in an analytical finance role.
+Advanced proficiency – pivot tables, VLOOKUP/XLOOKUP, SUMIFS, dynamic charts, and financial modeling basics – is a baseline expectation for any professional in an analytical finance role.

-For professionals targeting FP&A, Financial Analyst, or Controller roles, financial modeling in Excel (three-statement models, variance analysis, budget vs. actual tracking) is a significant differentiator.
-The Financial Modeling & Valuation Analyst (FMVA) certification from CFI is a recognized credential that specifically targets this skillset, and it is increasingly cited by US clients as a valued add-on to accounting credentials.
+For professionals targeting FP&A, Financial Analyst, or Controller roles, financial modeling in Excel (three-statement models, variance analysis, budget vs. actual tracking) is a meaningful differentiator.
+The FMVA certification from CFI is increasingly cited by US clients as a valued add-on to accounting credentials.

-Excel is also where GAAP knowledge and technical skill meet most practically.
-Building a depreciation schedule, modeling deferred revenue waterfall, calculating DSO and DPO trends, or preparing a multi-entity consolidation in Excel requires both accounting knowledge and tool fluency simultaneously – which is exactly why it remains such a reliable signal of genuine finance capability.
+Excel is also where GAAP knowledge and technical skill meet most directly.
+Building a depreciation schedule, modeling a deferred revenue waterfall, calculating DSO and DPO trends, or preparing a multi-entity consolidation requires both accounting knowledge and tool fluency simultaneously – which is why it remains the most reliable signal of genuine finance capability.

-The US finance technology landscape is evolving rapidly.
-AI-assisted accounting tools like Vic.ai (for AP automation and anomaly detection), Ramp and Brex (corporate card and expense management with AI categorization), and Month Close (for close management workflow) are becoming standard at tech-forward US companies.
-Offshore finance professionals who are curious about and comfortable with emerging tools – who don't require that new platforms be avoided – are better positioned for long-term client relationships.
+AI-assisted tools like Vic.ai (AP automation and anomaly detection), Ramp and Brex (corporate card and expense management with AI categorization), and Month Close (close management workflow) are becoming standard at tech-forward US companies.
+Global professionals who are comfortable picking up new tools – who don't need to avoid unfamiliar platforms – are better positioned for long-term client relationships.

-Data analysis capabilities are also increasingly expected.
-Basic proficiency in Google Sheets (standard at many US startups), Tableau or Power BI for visualization, and SQL for pulling data from financial databases are skill areas that add meaningful differentiation for professionals in analytical roles.
+Data analysis capabilities are also increasingly expected: Google Sheets for startups, Tableau or Power BI for visualization, and basic SQL for pulling data from financial databases all add differentiation in analytical roles.

 MAVI's vetting process specifically evaluates software proficiency as part of the assessment for its Talent Network.
-Candidates who hold QuickBooks ProAdvisor certification, demonstrate NetSuite module experience, or have documented Bill.com workflow management are flagged as higher-readiness candidates for US client placement.
-Tool fluency isn't just a nice-to-have – it's one of the key signals that separates professionals who can deliver value immediately from those who need extended onboarding.
+Candidates with QuickBooks ProAdvisor certification, documented NetSuite module experience, or hands-on Bill.com workflow management are flagged as higher-readiness candidates for US client placement.

-The professionals in MAVI's network combine tool fluency with GAAP proficiency, 5–10+ years of experience, and strong professional credentials.
-US companies pay a premium for that combination – not as charity, but because it reduces their time-to-value and their management overhead.
-Finance talent that is both technically deep and operationally ready is worth significantly more than talent that has one without the other.
+The professionals in MAVI's network combine tool fluency with GAAP proficiency, five to ten-plus years of experience, and strong credentials.
+US companies pay a premium for that combination because it reduces time-to-value and management overhead – and finance talent that is technically deep and operationally ready is worth significantly more than talent that has one without the other.
+Book a call to hire global talent who can work within and amplify your systems.

 Frequently Asked Questions